logaretm/villus/docs/content/guide/setup.md

 ---
-title: Setting up the GraphQL Client
+title: Application Setup
 order: 2
 ---

-# Setting up the GraphQL Client
+# Application Setup

-To start querying GraphQL endpoints, you need to setup a client for that endpoint. **villus** exposes both a `useClient` and `createClient` functions that allows you to create GraphQL clients for your endpoints.
+To start querying GraphQL endpoints, you need to setup a client for that endpoint. **villus** exposes multiple functions and components that allow you to create GraphQL clients for your endpoints.

 ## Composition API

-If you are using the new composition API you will use the `useClient` function along with `useXXX` variants of the API for your queries, mutations and subscriptions.
+The `useClient` composition API function allows your components to define a GraphQL endpoint that all children of that component will query against.

 To create a GraphQL client with the composition API: